Towards Trustworthy Wi-Fi CSI-based Sensing: Systematic Evaluation of Adversarial Robustness: Background

 \section{Background}

-This section provides an overview of how Wi-Fi signals can be repurposed for device-free sensing and human activity recognition, tracing the evolution from classical signal strength- and radar-based methods to fine-grained CSI sensing.
-It further introduces the emerging security and privacy challenges, culminating in recent efforts to characterize and defend against adversarial attacks on time-series models in this domain.
+This section provides an overview of how Wi-Fi signals can be repurposed for device-free human-centric sensing.
+It further introduces the emerging security and privacy challenges, culminating in recent efforts to characterize and defend against adversarial attacks on time-series models.